Carnival Music

-Carnival Music Company is an independent music publishing company located in Nashville, Tennessee.
+Carnival Music Company is an independent music publishing company located in Nashville, Tennessee, United States.
 Carnival was founded in 1997 by Travis Hill and Frank Liddell (Liddell produced albums for Miranda Lambert, David Nail, Lee Ann Womack, Brandi Carlile, Charlie Worsham, Jack Ingram, the Eli Young Band, and Kellie Pickler).
 Carnival celebrated its fifteenth #1 song in 2017 with Darius Rucker's For The First Time.
 Carnival Music is the parent company to the record label, Carnival Recording Company.